GlobalFishingWatch/GFW_technical_documentation/Loitering.md

 + `world-fishing-827.pipe_production_v20201001.loitering` - loitering table is for all vessels types with no constraints on distance from shore and duration, and has not been filtered to good seg or overlapping and short. - analysts need to add restrictions.
 + `world-fishing-827.pipe_production_v20201001.published_events_loitering` - Similar to loitering table, however the schema is modified to be consistent with the other `published_events_` tables AND the data is restricted to avg_distance_from_shore_nm>=20 and segments must be good_seg AND NOT overlapping_and_short , largely used in products APIs

+> **Note**
-> Note: Always use the `published_events_x` view version of a table rather than `published_events_x_v` (for example, if you want to use `pipe_production_v20201001.published_events_loitering` then use that view table rather than `pipe_production_v20201001.published_events_loitering_v`.
+> Always use the `published_events_x` view version of a table rather than `published_events_x_v` (for example, if you want to use `pipe_production_v20201001.published_events_loitering` then use that view table rather than `pipe_production_v20201001.published_events_loitering_v`.
 The _v form of a published events table only exists for internal engineering purposes.
 When the tables are updated daily we must calculate if any events have changed from yesterday to today and to add those into the `published_events`.
 The _v form of a table is created for this calculation, but is not to be used by anyone.